wntjd9805/hetero-neurosim-search/README.md

 - [Booksim2](https://github.com/booksim/booksim2.git)
 - [TVM](https://github.com/apache/tvm)

 We extended NeuroSim 1.3 and BookSim2 to simulate the ReRAM-based analog CiM architecture with a mesh interconnect.
-Please follow this documentation to install all dependencies
+Please the follow this documentation to install all dependencies

 In Ubuntu 18.04 amd64 system, following commands install package dependencies: